SamirPaul1/assets/leetcode/problems/2175.The Change in Global Rankings/README.md

 | 4       | Croatia     | 1830   | 3    |
 | 2       | New Zealand | 1402   | 4    |
 +---------+-------------+--------+------+
-由于在更新分数后，Algeria 和 Croatia 的得分相同，因此根据字典顺序对它们进行排序。
-Senegal 丢失了22分但他们的排名没有改变。
-Croatia 获得了13分但是他们的排名下降了1名。
-Algeria 获得399分，排名上升了1名。
-New Zealand 没有获得或丢失分数，他们的排名也没有发生变化。
+Since after updating the points Algeria and Croatia have the same points, they are ranked according to their lexicographic order.
+Senegal lost 22 points but their rank did not change.
+Croatia gained 13 points but their rank decreased by one.
+Algeria gained 399 points and their rank increased by one.
+New Zealand did not gain or lose points and their rank did not change.
 </pre>

-## 解法
+## Solutions

-### 方法一：窗口函数
+### Solution 1

-利用 `rank()` 函数求出新老排名，然后用 `CAST` 将字段类型改为 `signed`，保证两个排名可以进行减法操作。

 <!-- tabs:start -->